-There are two reasons why we choose to buy products on AliExpress: we can get goodies that we cannot find in our home country, or that above mentioned goodies are sold at a much lower price.
+There are two reasons why we choose to buy products on AliExpress: we can get goodies that we cannot find in our home country, or those above-mentioned goodies are sold at a much lower price.

 Let’s say it clear.
 The Chinese market is convenient for both those who buy in bulk and to end consumers.
 The first can save up money on production costs, making in this way a considerable profit, while the second can buy anything he wants, even the silliest things!